Skip to content

 // Second call, Tilemaps are added.

-// Current flags representation: ROOMLOADER_FLAG.INSTANCES | ROOMLOADER_FLAG.TILEMAPS
+// Current flags representation: ROOMLOADER_FLAG_INSTANCES | ROOMLOADER_FLAG_TILEMAPS

 .Tilemaps()

-// Third call, Backgrounds are added.
+// Third call, Sprites are added.

-// Current flags representation: ROOMLOADER_FLAG.INSTANCES | ROOMLOADER_FLAG.TILEMAPS | ROOMLOADER_FLAG.BACKGROUNDS
+// Current flags representation: ROOMLOADER_FLAG_INSTANCES | ROOMLOADER_FLAG_TILEMAPS | ROOMLOADER_FLAG_SPRITES

-// Load rmExample's Instances, Tilemaps and Backgrounds:
+// Load rmExample's Instances, Tilemaps and Sprites

 .Load(rmExample, x, y);

-// And in one line:
+// And in one line

 Transformation